itsamayo/moshi-cam/README.md

 Live stream of Moshis home with temp and humidity stats for both cool and warm sides of the enclosure

 ## How it works
 The Pi streams the output of the camera module over the web via Flask.
-Devices connected to the same network would be able to access the camera stream via
+Temperature and humidity data for both sides of the enclosure are received from a Firebase RealtimeDB that gets updates from 2 DHT22 modules inside the enclosure.

 ```
 <raspberry_pi_ip:5001>